-Looking at the statement Trevor made to the police, he said he’d been upstairs when the car was stolen.
+We asked for a copy of the statement Trevor made to the police, which he said he’d been upstairs when the car was stolen.
 The car was some distance away and out of sight, so we thought it was fair for the insurer to say he’d left the car unattended.
 And looking at the policy documents Trevor had been sent when he bought his policy, the “keys in car” exclusion had been clearly highlighted.
 We thought the insurer had acted fairly in rejecting his claim.

 We’ll always look at each individual case to decide what’s fair.
 For example, if a customer left their car after being called away to an emergency, we might agree an insurer should still pay out on the claim.
 We’ll also check whether the insurer clearly highlighted that leaving a car could lead to a claim being rejected.